 When the Aborigines Welfare Board was abolished in 1969 the site was taken over by the New South Wales Department of Youth and Community Services and run as a girls home.
 In 1975 the buildings were sold to the Young Aboriginal Land Council and renamed Bimbadeen.
 In 2014 Bimbadeen was still in use as an Aboriginal-run Christian training centre.

-Cootamundra Girls' Home was mentioned in the Bringing Them Home Report (1997) as an institution that housed Indigenous children removed from their families.
+Cootamundra Girls' Home was mentioned in the Bringing Them Home Report (1997) as an institution that housed Aboriginal and Torres Strait Islander children removed from their families.

 First published by the Find & Connect Web Resource Project for the Commonwealth of Australia, 2011